Road Safety Program and Data Needs Self-Assessment – Informational Report

 Completed in 2013, this publication is available online through the TAC bookstore at: http://tac-atc.ca/en

 Vehicle Kilometres Travelled (VKT)-Canadian Methodology Information Report

 The project objective was to develop a standardized, repeatable method of calculating Vehicle Kilometres Travelled (VKT) that could be used nation-wide.
 The data on which the method is based should be measurable, easy to understand and simple and cost-effective to collect.
-The resulting VKT estimates would allow for more meaningful comparison and benchmarking among Canadian cities.
+The resulting VKT estimates would allow for more meaningful comparison and benchmark among Canadian cities.

 The CITE members’ survey was conducted in June 2011.
 The survey provided valuable information regarding current VKT calculation methodologies in Canadian municipalities.
-The survey results can be found in the Appendix B of the final draft Information Report.
+The survey results can be found in Appendix B of the final draft Information Report.

 CANADIAN CAPACITY GUIDE FOR SIGNALIZED INTERSECTIONS – 3rd EDITION